rapideditor/country-coder/README.md

 An object containing the attributes of a RegionFeature object.

+- `id`: `string`, a unique ID for this feature specific to country-coder
 - `iso1A2`: `string`, ISO 3166-1 alpha-2 code
 - `iso1A3`: `string`, ISO 3166-1 alpha-3 code
 - `iso1N3`: `string`, ISO 3166-1 numeric-3 code